 Marketing and Brand Development

 I live in Norwich with my husband Greg and dog Norma.
 I have a passion for whales and in September 2016 was lucky enough to kayak with them in the wild, while on honeymoon in Canada.
-I studied Philosophy and Cultural Studies at the University of Kent and since graduating in 2008 have worked in the Third Sector enjoying a variety of roles.
+I studied Philosophy and Cultural Studies at the University of Kent and Charity Management at Anglia Ruskin University.
+Since 2008, I have been working in the Third Sector enjoying a variety of roles.

 Kay grew up in Norwich with her parents and two older sisters.
 She loves the beach and is always up for a swim in the sea, whatever the weather (including rain – like on Christmas Day 2017!)
 Kay is a cat fosterer for the RSPCA and is usually displaying scratches from the cats she eventually wins round!